Courses

 Fall.

 Introduction to relativistic quantum field theory for applications in particle physics.
-Topics include quantization of Klein-Gordon, Dirac and gauge fields, Lorentz invariance in quantum theory, perturbation theory, Feynman diagrams, calculation of decay rates and cross sections, and an introduction to radiative corrections, renormalization and effective field theories.
+Topics include quantization of scalar fields, perturbation theory, Feynman diagrams, conservation laws, calculation of decay rates and cross sections, causality and unitarity, introduction to radiative corrections, renormalization and effective field theories, introduction to the Lorentz and Poincare groups, Weyl, Majorana and Dirac fermions, quantization and Feynman rules for fermionic theories.
 At the level of Quantum Field Theory and the Standard Model by Schwartz.

 Full details for PHYS 7651 - Relativistic Quantum Field Theory I